 One recent report by the Bureau of Ocean Energy Management Minerals (a division of the U.S. Dept. of the Interior) boasts that: “fish densities are 20 to 50 times higher at oil and gas platforms than in nearby Gulf water, and each platform seasonally serves as critical habitat for 10 to 20 thousand fishes.”

-In fact, villainous “Big Oil” produces marine life at rates to shame “wondrous” Earth Goddess Gaia “The fish Biomass around an offshore oil platform is ten times greater per unit area than for natural coral reefs,” found Dr. Charles Wilson of LSU’s Dept. of Oceanography and Coastal Science. ”Ten to thirty thousand adult fish live around an oil production platform in area half the size of a football field,” For proof
+In fact, villainous “Big Oil” produces marine life at rates to shame “wondrous” Earth Goddess Gaia “The fish Biomass around an offshore oil platform is ten times greater per unit area than for natural coral reefs,” found Dr. Charles Wilson of LSU’s Dept. of Oceanography and Coastal Science. ”Ten to thirty thousand adult fish live around an oil production platform in area half the size of a football field,” For proof click on this video.

 An LSU study found that 75 per cent of all offshore fishing trips in Louisiana target these fish- teeming “reefs.”
 Recreational fishing and diving trips to these “reefs” generate an estimated 5,560 full time jobs and $324 million annually for Louisiana.
 But Salazar’s decree now forces oil producers to plug 3,500 nonproducing wells and dismantle about 650 platforms by 2020.
 These represent 800 acres of critical Marine habitat.
 80 per cent of these oil production “facilities,” btw, are owned by independent producers rather than “Big Oil,” as in Exxon or BP.
 The Feds mandated this dismantling and plugging from the days the very first platforms went up over half a century ago.
 But production from these wells wasn’t a simple matter of letting it gush until the oil ran out.
 “Many wells fall idle when extracting the oil becomes unprofitable at a certain price,” explains Don Briggs, president of the Louisiana Oil & Gas Association: “plugging wells and tearing down platforms will ultimately lead to the loss of oil from idled wells that would become attractive for further production down the road as the price of energy rises, but not if the companies have to rebuild the infrastructure to tap it.”